tClaudic/NewsApp/README.md

-News app is an android application that allow users to read top headline news in their devide language.
+News app is an android application that allow users to read top headline news in their device language.

 <br>
 <br>